 Other helpful posts:

 I am definitely one of those people who needs alone time.
-Which means, I have to make it happen as often as possible.
+Which means I have to make it happen as often as possible.

 Putting homeschooled kids in extracurricular activities is good to help them socialize and can challenge them and help them grow outside the home.

-Mine have participated in a monthly book club, weekly “co-op,” volunteering at church, gymnastics, dance, cooking classes and Lego building camps.
+Ours have participated in a monthly book club, weekly “co-op,” volunteering at church, gymnastics, dance, cooking classes, and Lego building camps.
 Of course, we don’t do all of these at the same time!

 arebeneficial to the kids but can also give working moms a chance to get in some uninterrupted work done.